solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 following the [Enable Microsoft Defender for open-source relational databases and respond to alerts] article.

-## Encryption
+### Encryption

 TODO - Add some picture

-Both Azure Database for MySQL offerings, Single Server and Flexible Server, offers various encryption features including encryption for data, backups, and temporary files created during query execution.
+Azure Database for MySQL offers various encryption features including encryption for data, backups, and temporary files created during query execution.

 Data stored in the Azure Database for MySQL instances are encrypted at rest by default.
 Any automated backups are also encrypted to prevent